SuroWka-Roch/Eclipse-Phase-trouble-at-Glenn/Glenn.md

 tags:
   - location
 ---
-Cylindrical spun space station on the L2 orbit of Rhea.
+Cylindrical spun space station on the L2 orbit of Dione.
 Used by corporate powers for unusual R&D.
 Corprate place uses [[Glenn's-petal]] as a tool for eficiency improvment.